A crowdsourced dataset of aerial images with annotated solar photovoltaic arrays and installation metadata: Data Records

 \subsubsection{Validation data}

-We compiled the files {\tt click-analysis-thres=1.0.json} and {\tt polygon-analysis-thres=1.0.json} to adjust the thresholds used to classify the images and generate the segmentation masks.
-We provide these files to enable users to replicate our analyses on the effect of the thresholds on classification and segmentation, as done in the \href{https://git.sophia.mines-paristech.fr/oie/bdappv/-/blob/master/annotations.ipynb}{corresponding notebook}.
+We compiled the files {\tt click-analysis-thres=1.0.json} and {\tt polygon-analysis-thres=1.0.json} to enable users to study how the thresholds chosen to generate our annotations affect the segmentation masks that we generate.
+The notebook {\tt annotations} enables us to carry out this study.

-The {\tt metadata.csv} file corresponds to the output file of the \href{https://git.sophia.mines-paristech.fr/oie/bdappv/-/blob/master/characteristics.ipynb}{metadata notebook}.
+The {\tt metadata.csv} file corresponds to the output file of the notebook {\tt metadata}.
 We provide this file to enable users to replicate our analysis of the fit between the filtered installations and their segmentation masks.